InterPro - Teaching & Learning - Tools & Technology - Turnitin

 Description"Turnitin is an academic integrity tool that is integrated with Canvas at UW-Madison" (UW-Madison, 2020).
 It gives instructors and students similarity comparisons for work submitted through Canvas's Assignment tool.
 Turnitin compares submissions to websites, publications, other students' work, and more.

 AccessFor EPD's purposes, Turnitin should only be accessed through Canvas, not using Turnitin's website.
-Turnitin - Getting Started with Turnitin at UW-Madison explains how to:
+Turnitin - Configuring Turnitin at UW-Madison explains how to:

 - Configure Turnitin with a Canvas assignment